SecureUniverse/Network/Tools/metasploit.md

 - Process & Migrate
   - ```ps```
   - ```migrate 596```
-    - 596 is PID of service.exe - DLL Hijack for persistant
+    - 596 is PID of *service.exe* or *explorer.exe* - DLL Hijack for persistant

 ## msfvenom (Android)